Skip to content

 Client

-Pumpkin has stores Client and Players seperatly, Everything what is not reached the Play State is a Simple Client.
+Pumpkin has stores Client and Players separately.
+Everything that is not in the Play State is a Simple Client.
 Here are the Differences

 Client